Heading

 Enter macros in Word

-Microsoft added macros to its office suite way back in 1993 to allow us to automate repetitive tasks and provided bigger tools for power users.
-It is and was most popular in Excel even from the beginning, but I think a lot of power Word users (writers being one group) neglect its utility to speed up their own everyday tasks.
+Microsoft added macros to its office suite way back in 1993 to allow us to automate repetitive tasks.
+The macros are written or recorded in near English-like steps using Visual Basic for Applications (VBA).
+VBA was and still is more popular in Excel, but many Word power users (writers being one group) neglect its utility to speed up their own everyday writing and editing tasks.

 Create the empty macro

-You first need to create an empty macro for the delete command.
-The easiest method is to start recording a macro but stop recording before doing anything.
-If you want a more careful directions, see the Creating an empty VBA macro article on this website.
+We first need to create an empty macro for the upcoming paragraph delete command.
+If you're new to the idea, the easiest approach is to start recording a macro but stop recording before doing anything.
+If you want a more careful directions on getting started, see our Creating an empty VBA macro article.

-I created this macro using a keyboard shortcut Command+Shift+Delete on Mac or Control+Shift+Backspace in Windows, but keyboard shortcuts are definitely a matter of preference, so use what you like.
+I assigned this macro to a keyboard shortcut Command+Shift+Delete on Mac or Control+Shift+Delete in Windows, but shortcuts are definitely a matter of preference, so use what you like.

 VBA editor with a new empty macro

-Focusing on the text, our specific macro today will look like:
+Focusing on the text, our specific empty macro today will be:

 Sub DeleteParagraph()